ellikarg/firsteverproject/milestone1_readme.md

 ### Local Development

-The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
+l development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
 This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

 #### How to Fork